Oculus Quest 2 vs Quest 3: What can you get with a new Quest?

 Recent games like Rogue Ascent have proven that hand-tracked games can actually be fun and, given the increase in fidelity we're sure to see with the Quest 3, hand-tracking will be better than ever all across the Quest experience.

-Mixed reality will be a headlining feature of the Quest 3, which is very different than what we saw with the Quest 2.
+Mixed reality is the defining feature of the Quest 3.
 As such, Meta has significantly upgraded the cameras and processing abilities of the Quest 3 to deliver a better mixed-reality experience.
 The Quest 3's cameras are 10x the resolution of the Quest 2 and deliver full color with wide dynamic range.

 This means that when you're using the Quest 3, you can clearly see the room you're in so that you can still interact with the real world while playing in the virtual one.
 That means you can easily drink a cup of coffee, have a conversation with someone in the room, bounce a virtual ball around your physical walls, or even duel your friends in the same room with virtual swords.